 River Farm’s popular Children’s Garden, initially developed by school groups and professional landscape designers, is made up of more than a dozen, small, themed gardens designed to stimulate children’s interest in plants and nature.
 With the help of many volunteers and a dedicated staff, these gardens delight the child in all of us.
 Today there are thirteen gardens for imaginative play and exploration.

 The Garden Calm

 The Garden Calm is planted with shrubs, trees, and perennials that prefer full or part shade.
 The large tree that provides most of the shade for this area is an Osage orange (Maclura pomifera).
-This particular tree has been recognized as the largest Osage orange in the United States by the National Register of Big Trees in 2011, and is estimated to be 200 years old.
+This particular tree has been recognized as one of the largest Osage oranges in the United States by the National Register of Big Trees in 2011, and is estimated to be 200 years old.

 An Orchard of apple, pear, cherry, plum, and Japanese persimmon trees produces a beautiful spring display and bears an abundant crop of fruit in late summer and fall.

 The George Harding Memorial Garden contains several small ornamental trees, including river birch (Betula nigra ‘Heritage’), dogwoods (Cornus spp.), dawn redwood (Metasequoia glyptostroboides), and rare dove trees (Davidia involucrata).